-I run a variety of comic making, art and drawing skills workshops for kids, teens and adults.
+I run a variety of workshops in comic-making, art and drawing skills for kids, teens and adults.

-I help run three monthly comic and illustrations sketch groups in my hometown, Adelaide:
+I help run three monthly comic and illustration sketch groups in my hometown, Adelaide:

 For kids: Inky Fingers Comic Gang